dekoza/mtgpl/STX.rst

    When you cast your next instant or sorcery spell this turn, copy that spell.
 You may choose new targets for the copy.

+:mtgtip:`Tend the Pests<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/f/8f43ed93-008d-44db-8204-ef2cc3b7cf8a.jpg?1617408685|https://scryfall.com/card/stx/242/tend-the-pests?utm_source=api>`
+   As an additional cost to cast this spell, sacrifice a creature.

+   Create X 1/1 black and green Pest creature tokens with "When this creature dies, you gain 1 life," where X is the sacrificed creature's power.

 :mtgtip:`Thrilling Discovery<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/bac1f45e-1884-490e-a94f-f7d312f0e229.jpg?1617148861|https://scryfall.com/card/stx/243/thrilling-discovery?utm_source=api>`
    You gain 2 life.
 Then you may discard two cards.
 If you do, draw three cards.